leechseed/_setsunadev/_1.01_EMIWU_ALPHA_BUILD/key_figures_RC3/3bakhtincf_chronotope_framework_bakhtin.md

 Summary: Chronotape refers to the way in which narratives structure time and space, and how these structures shape the meaning and development of story.
 ELEMENT: TIME
 KNOWLEDGE TYPE: TACIT
+CORE: TT-3404 Time and Temporality
+TIER: Tier 2
+REASON: Chronotope integrates time and space in narratives, aligning with "Time and Temporality".

 ---

 - [1. **Title: Bakhtin's Chronotope Framework**](#1-title-bakhtins-chronotope-framework)